jackjet870/AuthenticationServiceStack/README.md

   </code>
 </pre>
 <h3>Important!</h3> <br>
-TransClaimsAuthorizationFilter is abstract and its property <i>ClaimsAbbreviationDictionary</i> is delegate object <br/>
+The AuthServiceStack.AuthProvider.TransClaimsAuthorizationFilter is abstract and its property <i>ClaimsAbbreviationDictionary</i> is delegate object <br/>
 you can offer a ClaimsAbbreviationDictionary to translate abbr claim to long-unique claim-type <br/>
-Or offer a null object to keep raw claim-type.
+Or remain defaults ,i.e a null object to keep raw claim-type.